r-spatial/link2GI/docs/articles/link2GI2.md

 )
 ```

-##### Manual version selection
+#### Specific examples

 Finally, some more specific examples related to interactive selection or
 OS-specific settings.

+##### Manual version selection

-Manually select the `GRASS` installation and use
+Manually select the `GRASS` installation and use the meuse `sf` object
-the meuse `sf` object for spatial referencing.
-If you only have one
+for spatial referencing.
+If you only have one installation it is
-installation it is directly selected.
+directly selected.

 ``` r
 linkGRASS(nc, ver_select = TRUE)